safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 * and `entity_search_query` would be based on environment tags we defined in the implementation of our resources with `newrelic_entity_tags`.

 You may also want to consider automating this process in your CI/CD pipeline.
 Use Terraform's [recommended practices guide](https://www.terraform.io/docs/cloud/guides/recommended-practices/index.html) to learn more about their recommended workflow and how to evolve your provisioning practices.

+Congratulations!
+You're officially practicing observability-as-code.
+Review the [New Relic Terraform provider documentation](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs) to learn how you can take your configuration to the next level.